 Midlife Sidequests & Hong Kong Clarity

 Another 90 days in Thailand came and went, and this time it felt so much quicker.
 A major contributor?
-My son, my hijo, my world, my life, came to visit me in Bangkok in August.
+My son, my hijo, my world, my life, came to visit me in Bangkok.
 He stayed for two whole weeks, and for a moment, I got my heart back.
-We went shopping in Bangkok’s one million malls, ate ALL THE FOOD, had deeply personal and eye-opening conversations, and continued our favorite go-to quality-time activity by seeing F1 at the movies.
-Shit, we even went skydiving, an act I NEVER thought would be part of my story.
-But damn, that shit was fun
+We went shopping in Bangkok’s one million malls, ate ALL THE FOOD, had deeply personal and eye-opening conversations, and continued our favorite quality-time pastime by seeing F1 at the big fancy movie theatre in EmQuartier.
+Shit, we even went SKYDIVING, an act I NEVER thought would be part of my story.
+But damn, that shit was fun, and I think I may have found a new addiction.

 I know I’m biased, but my kid is fucking amazing.
-He’s almost 22, goes to school, has a good job, is a great pet parent, and has been in a loving relationship for almost three years.
-Where I failed in early (ie: all) adulthood, he is flourishing, and even if that’s “boring” (his words, not mine), it’s something I am exceptionally grateful for.
-As he’s gotten older and I’ve gotten healthier, especially mentally, my kid has become my sounding board, never afraid to give me hard truths, and no matter how deep the cut, his words have always come from love and have never steered me wrong.
+He’s almost 22, is in school, has a good job, is a great pet parent, and has been in a loving relationship for almost three years.
+Where I failed in early (arguably all) adulthood, he is flourishing, and even if that’s “boring” (his words, not mine), it’s something I am exceptionally grateful for.
+As he’s gotten older and I’ve gotten healthier, especially mentally, my kid has become my sounding board, never afraid to give me hard truths, and no matter how deep they might cut, his words have always come from love and never steered me wrong.

 Taking my baby to the airport after two weeks of frivolities and fun.